-[00:48:58.8] Shari Rabin: Yeah.
-Among southern Jews, you do not see a lot of robust discussion on this topic.
-One character who I think is really interesting is Alfred Mordecai, who'd been in the U.S. Army, was a West Point graduate.
+[00:49:23.7] Shari Rabin: Yeah, among Southern Jews, you do not see a lot of robust discussion on this topic.
+One character who I think is really interesting is Alfred Mordecai, who'd been in the US Army, was a West Point graduate.
 And he says in one of his letters around the time of sectional crisis, like, I almost, I never talk about that.
 I never talk about this.
 I rarely talk about it, let alone write about it.
-And he basically just says, like, this is a curse.
-So you do see...
-And that's in the context of this intensifying political conflict.
-And he's got a Northern wife, but Southern family, and ends up with relatives on both sides.
-So you see that kind of like...
-This has led to this cursed political quagmire that they find themselves in.
-You don't see, from southern Jews, and even from very few northern Jews.
-Richard's book talks about the few small number of Jews who did have more robust abolitionist principles.
-But yeah, again, I think we, as contemporary American Jews, see the irony and wish that there was more of drawing on those Jewish histories and values to inform their reaction to their political situation.
-But if there were southern Jews making that connection and opposing slavery on the basis of Jewish history and Jewish moral values, they didn't document it or it was not saved, unfortunately.
+And he basically just says, like, "This is a curse," you know, so you do see, right, and that's in the context of this intensifying political conflict.
+And he's got, you know, a Northern wife, but, you know, Southern family and ends up with relatives on both sides.
+So you see that kind of like, this has led to this sort of cursed, cursed political quagmire that they find themselves in.
+You don't see from Southern Jews, and even from very few Northern Jews, you know, Richard's book talks about, you know, the few small number of Jews who did sort of have more robust abolitionist principles.

+[00:50:31.2] Shari Rabin: But yeah, again, I think we, as contemporary American Jews, see the irony and, you know, wish that there was more sort of drawing on those, you know, Jewish histories and values to inform their reaction to their political situation.
+But if there were Southern Jews sort of making that connection and opposing slavery on, on the basis of Jewish history and Jewish moral values, they didn't document it, or it was not saved, unfortunately.

-[00:50:45.5] Jeffrey Rosen: Thank you for that.
+[00:51:10.4] Jeffrey Rosen: Thank you for that.
 Richard, you identify three rabbis who debated the Jewish view of slavery.
-Morris Raphall, the slavery defending traditionalist.
-Isaac Mayer Wise, who wanted Jews to stay out of the controversy so they didn't draw unwanted attention.
-And David Einhorn, the bold dissident who denounced the pro-slavery position and Wise's quietism.
-If you could distill those three positions for our audience so we understand them.
+Morris Raphael, the slavery defending traditionalist, Isaac Mayer Wise, who wanted Jews to stay out of the controversy so they didn't draw unwanted attention, and David Einhorn, the bold dissident who denounced the pro-slavery position and Wise's quietism.
+If you could distill those three positions for our audience, we understand them.